LinkTheCoder/LinkTheCoder/README.md

 - 👨🏻‍💻 Using tolls like Next, React, React Native Expo, Tailwind CSS, PWA, TWA, Native PWA etc.

-- 💾 Also tinkering with databases like Firebase & Postgres.
+- 💾 Also tinkering sometimes with databases like Firebase & Postgres.

 - 💽 Studying a bit of backend servers in Next or Node.js